One faith One Church15 Jun 2015, by Doctrines in

-Most times, many Catholics recite the creed of the Church without taking time to actually reflect on what they say, for them it is like a memorized kind of prayer to be recited.
+Many Catholics recite the creed of the Church without taking time to reflect on what they say; for them, it is like a memorized kind of prayer to be recited.
 No, it shouldn’t be.
 We must know what we are saying and be convinced of it.
 The creed is an expression of our Christian and Catholic faith in words; I say in words because we are expected to put this faith into action.
-In our creed as Catholics we say: I believe in one, holy, Catholic and apostolic Church, and that is where I want to focus on in this article.
-The image of the Church; the Church is one, the Church is holy, the Church is Catholic and the Church is apostolic.
+In our creed as Catholics, we say: I believe in one, holy, Catholic and apostolic Church, and that is where I want to focus on in this article.
+The image of the Church; the Church is one, the Church is holy, the Church is Catholic, and the Church is apostolic.

-Though we proudly and joyfully celebrates this oneness, there is however a form of diversity in the Church, a healthy diversity that celebrates the oneness of the Church.
-This is the beauty of the Catholic Church, a reality that reflects the nature of its founder: God the Father, God the Son and God the Holy Spirit.
+Though we proudly and joyfully celebrate this oneness, there is a form of diversity in the Church, a healthy diversity that celebrates the oneness of the Church.
+This is the beauty of the Catholic Church, a reality that reflects the nature of its founder: God the Father, God the Son, and God the Holy Spirit.
 Three different persons yet one God, that is the nature of the Church, diversified, yet one Church under one Pope.
 From the beginning, this one Church has been marked by great diversity which comes from both the variety of God’s gifts and diversity of those who receive them.
 Within the unity of the people of God, a multiplicity of peoples and cultures is gathered together.
 Among the Church’s members, there are different gifts, offices, conditions and ways of life.
-Holding a rightful place in the communion of the Church there are also particular Churches that retain their own tradition.
+Holding a rightful place in the communion of the Church, there are also particular Churches that retain their own tradition.
 The great richness of such diversity is not opposed to the Church’s unity CCC 814.
-No matter how culturally diversified we are; in rules and regulations, the essence of the mother Church remains the same.
-The mother Church in her diversity of culture remain loyal to the Pope as her leader and the vicar of Christ.
-We profess the one faith received from the apostles, we celebrates the same sacraments and hold strongly to the apostolic succession through the sacrament of the Holy Orders.
-We are proud of this oneness and may the gates of hell not prevail against it.
+No matter how culturally diversified we are, the mother Church’s essence remains the same in rules and regulations.
+In her diversity of culture, the Mother Church remains loyal to the Pope as her leader and the vicar of Christ.
+We profess the one faith received from the apostles; we celebrate the same sacraments and hold strongly to the apostolic succession through the Holy Orders.
+We are proud of this oneness, and may the gates of hell not prevail against it.

-The holy mother Church is not just one and holy, it is also Catholic.
+The holy mother Church is not just one and holy; it is also Catholic.
 The word “Catholic” means “universal.”
-The universality of the Church does not translate into division in the ordinary sense of the word but a kind of diversity that is enshrined in a whole.
+The Church’s universality does not translate into a division in the ordinary sense of the word but a kind of diversity that is enshrined in a whole.
 The Catholicity of the Catholic Church is tied to the Omni-presence of Christ, the head of the Church.
-Christ is everywhere and so the Church is everywhere, so goes the saying: where there is Christ Jesus, there is the Catholic Church.
-This Church was given birth to and made universal on Pentecost day; the whole nations gathered and the Holy Spirit unified the diversified people.
-In their diversity, one language was spoken, one message given and one faith preached.
-The mother Church is truly Catholic, united with all the particular Churches in oneness of faith and in communion with the bishop of Rome.
-By particular Churches I do not mean different Churches but the same Church in different parts of the world.
-Dioceses, Parishes, out-stations and basic Christian communities where it exist as in some parts of Nigeria; all these remain one Church in communion with Rome.
-The doors of the Church are open to everyone, all are invited into this one body of Christ through the profession of the faith of the holy mother Church, baptism, communion with Rome and the celebration of the other sacraments in the Church.
+Christ is everywhere, and so the Church is everywhere, so goes the saying: where there is Christ Jesus, there is the Catholic Church.
+This Church was given birth to and made universal on Pentecost day; the whole nation gathered, and the Holy Spirit unified the diversified people.
+In their diversity, one language was spoken, one message is given, and one faith preached.
+The mother Church is truly Catholic, united with all the particular Churches in the oneness of faith and communion with Rome’s bishop.
+By particular Churches, I do not mean different Churches but the same Church in different parts of the world.
+Dioceses, Parishes, out-stations, and basic Christian communities exist as in some parts of Nigeria; all these remain one Church in communion with Rome.
+The Church’s doors are open to everyone; all are invited into this one body of Christ through the profession of the faith of the holy mother Church, baptism, communion with Rome, and the celebration of the other sacraments in the Church.

 The holy mother Church is called an apostolic Church because she is built on the apostles.
-The apostles where the twelve men Jesus chosen to continue his mission, and their ministry is the Church’s mission.
-The Church continues today without fear to preach the apostolic faith in it’s written and oral form.
-The apostolic authority continues in the Church through their successors in pastoral office (The bishops), and any one who accepts them accepts Christ.
+The apostles were the twelve men Jesus chose to continue his mission, and their ministry is the Church’s mission.
+The Church continues today without fear to preach the apostolic faith in its written and oral form.
+The apostolic authority continues in the Church through their successors in pastoral office (The bishops), and anyone who accepts them accepts Christ.